ros-industrial/kuka_experimental/kuka_rsi_hw_interface/krl/KR_C2/README.md

 ### RSI: Error in function <ST_ETHERNET>

 Problems establishing connection between robot or PC.
 Check IP, port and that the **kuka_rsi_hardware_interface** is running on the PC.
-May also come from malformed XML in ros_rsi_ethernet.xml
+May also come from malformed XML in `ros_rsi_ethernet.xml`.

 ### SEN: RSI execution error <execute> - RSI stopped

 Most likely due to late packages.
 From the Ethernet RSI XML manual:

-> A data packet received by the external system must be answered within approx.
-> 10 ms. If the data packet is not received by the robot controller within this
-> period, the response is classified as too late.
-When the maximum number of
-> external data packets for which a response has been sent too late has been
-> exceeded, the robot interprets this as an error and stops
+> A data packet received by the external system must be answered within approx. 10 ms. If the data packet is not received by the robot controller within this period, the response is classified as too late.
+When the maximum number of external data packets for which a response has been sent too late has been exceeded, the robot interprets this as an error and stops.

 If you have problems with the connection to RSI shutting down now and then while moving the robot it is suggested to:

 * Compile and install a [RT-Preempt](https://rt.wiki.kernel.org/index.php/RT_PREEMPT_HOWTO) kernel for your PC.
 * Give **kuka_rsi_hardware_interface** on your PC real-time priority when the RSI connection is established.